 We monitor the safety of our products and there is a wide list of prohibited substances that we, and all our suppliers, are committed not to use.
 The list is based on EU REACH chemicals legislation, which prohibits and restricts the use of many chemicals that are harmful to humans and environment.
 In addition, the list has been supplemented with other harmful substances commonly used in textile production that we do not accept.
 Our suppliers carry out their own testing procedures and the Finnish Customs also checks the safety of imported products by regularly testing the products.

 The design approach culminates in the subtle details and innovations as well as finest yarns to generate the premium quality and high durability.
 In hosiery products main material is polyamide.
 In autumn 2019, we introduce a new eco-friendly Vogue -product line made off regenerated nylon waste from example fishing nets and old carpets.
 By using this new regenerated Nylon, is possible to reduce 80% the global warming impact, compared to virgin nylon.
 In future there’ll be more and more ready to use -solutions in recycled materials also in this field.

 Natural fibers such as cotton, wool, alpaca and cashmere are also essential part of our collection.
-All our continuous wool articles are mulesing free and Naturetexx Plasma certified wool (Naturetexx Plasma finishing process save water and is totally chemical free).
+All our continuous wool articles are mulesing free.
 We do not use angora fur, down or exotic animal skins in our products at all.